Neeraj-Mirji/NITK_Winter_Of_Code_Homepage/README.md

 ### background
 The Homepage displays a moving particle background which is the effect of particle-js.
 The repo contains two js file namely app.js and particle.js which support the animation of the particles.
-These two file i haved took it from codepen. and i have styled the backround in the css file.
+These two file i haved took it from codepen and i have styled the background in the css file.

 ### nav bar
 The navbar contains various anchor tags which direct to the same page since i have created a static page.
 The navbar also changes its color when scrolled.